krokettenkoal/showcase-api/README.md

 * Composer (installer included in package)

 ## Installation
+Depending on your environment, there are different ways to install the API.
+Choose the one that fits your environment best.

 ### Manual installation (CLI/SSH)
 This is the **recommended** installation method for environments with **CLI/SSH access**.